bengler/pebbles-presentation/app/presentations/overview.md

 We are running most of our pebbles in a production environment.
 Ops-wise they are our most "boring" applications.

-They lack a sophisticated access control scheme. _On it!_
+They lack a sophisticated access control scheme. **On it!**

 # Pick up and go?
 Yes and No

 Client side with CORS: Very easy.

-Getting the backend up and running: You'll need a little hand holding.
-Will be a one-liner soon.
+Getting the backend up and running: You'll need a little hand holding. **Will be a one-liner soon.**

+# Getting into it?

+- Start with the _readme_'s on github.
+- Then invite yourselves over for lunch!

 # Over til Bjørge